anastuart/thesis/source/09_introduction.md

  - Insufficiency of slow-wave sleep may predict cognitive impairment and severity of chronic insomnia [@li2016]

 ## Delta power

+Delta waves are characterised by high amplitude and low frequency (0.5 to 4 Hz) and

 Importance of delta waves in sleep architecture
   - characteristics and function